Hike at a Glance

 The gravel road leading to Liffey Falls is steep and winding, with several sharp bends.
 The roads are used by logging trucks, take care and keep to the left on the road.
 Where possible, avoid driving in our reserves at night.
 You are sharing the roads with our native wildlife, so take it slow and watch out for animals on the road.

-Closest towns to this walk: Campbell Town, Carrick, Deloraine, Liffey, Longford, Meander, Mole Creek, Westbury
+Nearby towns: Campbell Town, Carrick, Deloraine, Liffey, Longford, Meander, Mole Creek, Westbury

 About the region